hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

   - `Series.corr()` -- calculate correlation
   - `DataFrame.plot()` or `matplotlib.pyplot.plot()` -- scatter plot to visualise 2D correlation

+The dataset and case we use this week comes from a workshop called "descriptive analysis" conducted by Jenifer on GICJ2017 in South Africa.
+You can download data from:

+* www.jenster.com/nottingham.xlsx
+* www.jenster.com/index.xlsx

+New modules:

+* [Matplotlib](https://matplotlib.org/).
+Matplotlib is a Python 2D plotting library and one of the most frequently used plotting modules in Python.
+* [Seaborn](https://seaborn.pydata.org/).
+Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.

 ## Distribution

 ### Histogram and KDE

 #### Bonus: How histograms can be cheating